tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### 3. Attack scenarios

-While an attack by simply banning peers on faling `CheckTx` is hard to imagine, as the incentive for doing so is not clear, there are considerations with regards to the current mempool gossip implementation.
+While an attack by simply banning peers on failing `CheckTx` is hard to imagine, as the incentive for doing so is not clear, there are considerations with regards to the current mempool gossip implementation.

 Should we keep transactions that could never have been valid in the cache?
 Assuming that receiving such transactions is rare, and the peer that sent them is banned, do we need to occupy space in the mempool cache with these transactions?

 ## Implementation considerations

-When a transaction failes `CheckTx`,it is not stored in the mempool but **can** be stored in the cache.
+When a transaction fails `CheckTx`, it is not stored in the mempool but **can** be stored in the cache.
 If it is in the cache, it cannot be resubmitted again (as it will be discovered in the cache and not checked again).
 These two scenarios require a different implementation of banning in case `CheckTx` failed.

 In both cases we need to keep track of the peers that sent invalid transactions.
 If invalid transactions are  cached, we also need to keep track of the `CheckTx` response code for each transaction.
 Currently the `ResponseCheckTx` code is checked in `resCbFirstTime` of the mempool.
 If  invalid transactions are kept in the cache, the check is ran only when a transaction is seen for the first time.
 Afterwards, the  transaction is cached, to avoid running `CheckTx` on transactions already checked.